rust-lang/book/nostarch/chapter12.md

 Finally, we need to check for the environment variable.
-The functions for working with environment variables are in the `env` module in the standard library, so we bring that module into scope at the top of *src/lib.rs*.
-Then we’ll use the `var` function from the `env` module to check to see if any value has been set for an environment variable named `IGNORE_CASE`, as shown in Listing 12-23.
+The functions for working with environment variables are in the `env` module in the standard library, which is already in scope at the top of *src/main.rs*.
+We’ll use the `var` function from the `env` module to check to see if any value has been set for an environment variable named `IGNORE_CASE`, as shown in Listing 12-23.

-src/lib.rs
+src/main.rs

 ```
-use std::env;
-// --snip--

 impl Config {
-    pub fn build(args: &[String]) -> Result<Config, &'static str> {
+    fn build(args: &[String]) -> Result<Config, &'static str> {
         if args.len() < 3 {
             return Err("not enough arguments");
         }